Skip to content

 ❗️ Warning

-The provided token will be used as a key in generating the signature.
+The provided token will be used as the key in generating the signature.
 It is important to ensure that this token is kept secret and properly protected, as it is essential for verifying the authenticity of received messages.
-Keep the token in a secure location and do not share it with unauthorized third parties.
+Keep the token in a safe place and do not share it with unauthorized third parties.

 Verifying Signatures

-In this step, you need to store the hash value received in the request header.
+At this stage, you must store the hash value received in the request header.
 This will allow you to later compare this value with the calculated hash to verify the integrity of the received message.

-In this step, you need to calculate the HMAC SHA256 of the request payload using the "Verification Token" as the key.
-HMAC SHA256 is a secure hash algorithm that ensures data integrity.
+At this stage, you must calculate the HMAC SHA256 of the request payload using the "Verification Token" as the key.
+HMAC SHA256 is a secure hashing algorithm that ensures data integrity.

-In this step, you need to compare the received signature with the generated signature.
-If the signatures are different, you should reject the request as this indicates that the data integrity may have been compromised.
+At this stage, you must compare the received signature with the generated signature.
+If the signatures differ, you should reject the request, as this indicates that the integrity of the data may have been compromised.

 csharp